coderamen666/srd-v3.5-md/epic/epic-magic-items-1.md

 attack has an enhancement bonus (or a spell level), the DC increases by that amount.
 If he or she succeeds, the shield deflects the attack.
 The bearer must be aware of the attack and not flat-footed.
-Attempting to deflect a ranged attack doesn't count as an action.
+Attempting to deflect a ranged attack doesn’t count as an action.

 *Caster Level:* 23rd; *Prerequisites:* Craft Magic Arms and Armor, Craft Epic Magic Arms and Armor, *shield, wall of force; Market Price: +*8